The Masquerade competition at SoonerCon 24 will be held Saturday, June 27th. Prizes will be awarded in multiple

-2).
-Your costume must be ﬁnished before you get to the Staging Area.
+4).
+Costumes must be finished before you get to the Staging Area.
 No sewing, gluing, soldering, or other construction work will be accepted, with exception for final assembly of large costumes and props or unexpected repairs.

 5).
 Children under 12 must be attended by an adult at all times.
 This is strictly enforced.

-4).
+6).
 Costumes with electric power requirements need to be self-contained, as there will be no access to power outlets.

 7).
 Nudity: No costume is no costume.
-The Judges will not give awards for what God has made.
-While our feeling is that if you are comfortable with your skin, we should be too, that the City of Midwest City is not so understanding.
+Nude entries will not be accepted.
 Please remember that children, mundanes, and members of the media may be present.

 8).
 Do not leave anything on stage that a Stage Minion cannot quickly pick up.
 If you plan to leave anything on stage, even if it is only a handful of glitter, please let us know so we can clear the stage before the next costume enters.
 If using large props, you need to bring your own people to aid in getting them on and off stage.
 We will need this information at the pre-show Signup meeting.

 10).
 Loud noises, untidy messes, dangerous weapons and devices must have full, proper and prior clearance from the Costume Chair prior to contest entry.